Azure-Samples/python-mcp-demo/README.md

 uv sync
 ```

+### Use MCP Server with  GitHub Copilot Chat

 ### Run the MCP Server in VS Code

 1. Open `.vscode/mcp.json` in the editor
-2. Click the **Start** button (▶) above the server name `expenses-mcp`
+1. Click the **Start** button (▶) above the server name `expenses-mcp`
-3. Confirm in the output panel that the server is running
+1. Confirm in the output panel that the server is running

-### GitHub Copilot Chat Integration

-Make sure the MCP server is running, then:

 1. Open the GitHub Copilot Chat panel (bottom right, or via Command Palette: `GitHub Copilot: Focus Chat`)
-2. Click the **Tools** icon (wrench) at the bottom of the chat panel
+1. Click the **Tools** icon (wrench) at the bottom of the chat panel
-3. Ensure `expenses-mcp` is selected in the list of available tools
+1. Ensure `expenses-mcp` is selected in the list of available tools
-4. Ask Copilot to invoke the tool:
+1. Ask Copilot to invoke the tool:
    - "Use add_expense to record a $12 lunch today paid with visa"
    - "Read the expenses resource"